List of Spider-Slayers

 The original Spider-Slayer creator Spencer Smythe, alongside several of the Slayers.

-The Spider-Slayers are a group of robots that appear in the comic books published by Marvel Comics.
+The Spider-Slayers are a group of robots that appear in the American comic books published by Marvel Comics.
 Created by Stan Lee and Steve Ditko, the original Spider-Slayer first appeared in The Amazing Spider-Man #25 (June 1965).
-Primarily foes of Spider-Man, the first Spider-Slayer was built by scientist Spencer Smythe who created several more of the robots to combat the hero up until his death.
-Afterwards, several others made Spider-Slayers, including Alistair Smythe.
+Primarily foes of Spider-Man, the first Spider-Slayer was built by scientist Spencer Smythe, who created several more of the robots to combat the hero up until his death.
+Afterwards, several other individuals built additional Spider-Slayers, including Spencer's son Alistair Smythe.